imteekay/programming-language-research/research/experiments/typescript/README.md

 `ConstKeyword` `WhitespaceTrivia` `Identifier` `ColonToken` `WhitespaceTrivia` `StringKeyword` `WhitespaceTrivia` `EqualsToken` `WhitespaceTrivia` ...

-The `scanner` also has diagnostics, an expressive way to show users their JavaScript/TypeScript code is invalid, has errors, or is missing any thing.
+The `scanner` also has diagnostics, an expressive way to show users their JavaScript/TypeScript code is invalid, has errors, or is missing anything.

 No closing quote to the open quote: